 A. Aggregate Reserve

-The aggregate reserve for contracts falling within the scope of these requirements shall equal the SR (following the requirements of Section 4) plus the additional standard projection amount (following the requirements of Section 6) plus the DR for those contracts satisfying the Deterministic Certification Option, less any applicable PIMR for all contracts not valued under applicable requirements in VM-A and VM-C, plus the reserve for any contracts valued under applicable requirements in VM-A, VM-C, and VM-V. Contracts valued under applicable requirements in VM-A and VM-C are ones that pass the exclusion test and elect to not model PBR SRs, per the requirements in Section 3.G.
+The aggregate reserve for contracts falling within the scope of these requirements shall equal the SR (following the requirements of Section 4) plus the DR for contracts that pass the Single Scenario Test, plus the reserve for any contracts valued under applicable requirements in VM-A, VM-C, VM-M, and VM-V. Contracts valued under applicable requirements in VM-A, VM-C, VM-M, and VM-V are ones that pass the exclusion test and elect to not model DR or SR, per the requirements in Section 3.G.

 B. Impact of Reinsurance Ceded

-All components in the aggregate reserve shall be determined post-reinsurance ceded, that is net of any reinsurance cash flows arising from treaties that meet the statutory requirements that allow the treaty to be accounted for as reinsurance.
-A pre-reinsurance ceded reserve also needs to be determined by ignoring all reinsurance cash flows (costs and benefits) in the reserve calculation.
+All components in the aggregate reserve shall be determined post-reinsurance ceded and pre-reinsurance ceded as outlined in Section 5.

 C. The Additional Standard Projection Amount

-The additional standard projection amount is determined by applying one of the two standard projection methods defined in Section 6.
-The same method must be used for all contracts within a group of contracts that are aggregated together to determine the reserve.
-The company shall elect which method they will use to determine the additional standard projection amount.
-The company may not change that election for a future valuation without the approval of the domiciliary commissioner.
-1.
+The additional standard projection amount is determined by applying the standard projection method defined in Section 6.
+The additional standard projection amount is only required for disclosure purposes pursuant to VM-31.

-2. 3.
-4. .
+Guidance Note: To further expand upon use of the Standard Projection Amount (SPA), the NAIC Life Actuarial (A) Task Force adopted a referral to the VM-22 (A) Subgroup on April 3, 2025 that states the following:

+“LATF directs the VM-22 Subgroup to:

+1. Require an attribution analysis, individually covering all material drivers and a residual impact, between the SR and SPA whenever an ASPA is indicated.

+2. Require an attribution analysis, individually covering all material drivers and a residual impact, between the SR and SPA for all companies at least every 3 years.

+3. Clarify that if an ASPA is indicated and the company is not strengthening their reserves in response to the SPA result, they need to provide support that the material drivers of the difference are due to company assumptions that can be supported based on reliable, relevant, and credible company data.

+4. Reiterate that the SPA is not a safe harbor.”

+Therefore, although not included in the NAIC Valuation Manual effective for 1/1/2026 due to time constraints, the VM-22 (A) Subgroup will develop language to address the above directive for the 1/1/2027 Valuation Manual.
+Upon such adoption by the Life Actuarial (A) Task Force, as feasible, companies are encouraged to incorporate such changes for 2026 reporting.
+The enhanced disclosures will ensure an effective SPA and enable the VM-22 (A) Subgroup and LATF to evaluate the SPA framework as adopted within three years.

 D. The SR

-The SR shall be determined based on asset and liability projections for the contracts falling within the scope of VM-22 requirements, excluding those contracts valued using the methodology pursuant to applicable requirements in VM-A, VM-C, and VM-V, over a broad range of stochastically generated projection scenarios described in Section 8 and using prudent estimate assumptions as required in Section 3.I herein.
+The SR shall be determined based on asset and liability projections for the contracts falling within the scope of VM-22 requirements, excluding those contracts for which the company has determined a DR based on passing the Single Scenario Test in Section 7.E and those contracts valued using the methodology pursuant to applicable requirements in VM-A, VM-C, VM-M, and VM-V, over a broad range of stochastically generated projection scenarios described in Section 8 and using prudent estimate assumptions as required in Section 3.I herein.

 The SR amount for any group of contracts shall be determined as CTE70 of the scenario reserves following the requirements of Section 4.